 7.Managing this Issue

 In some instances, the fireplace may have more damage than a few loose stones and cracks.
-In such an event, you will need to consult a professional and it might mean having to replace the entire fireplace.
+In such an event, you will need to locate a professional and it might mean having to replace the entire fireplace.
 Minor repairs, on the other hand, can be easily handled by you alone or with some assistance from a friend or family member.